Nytin-rana/Efficiency-Classification-for-Thales-Group-/README.md

-# Efficiency Classification for Thales Group
+# Industrial Process Efficiency Predictor

 ## Project Overview
-This project classifies manufacturing process efficiency using Thales Group manufacturing data.
+This project classifies manufacturing process efficiency using manufacturing data.
 The goal is to identify efficient vs inefficient processes so stakeholders can prioritize process improvements and reduce costs.

 ## Contents
 - `app.py` — minimal runner for the model or evaluation scripts
-- `Thales_Group_Manufacturing.csv` — dataset used for training and analysis
+- `Manufacturing.csv` — dataset used for training and analysis
 - `requirements.txt` — Python dependencies

 ## Data
 The dataset contains manufacturing features and an efficiency label.
-See `Thales_Group_Manufacturing.csv` for column details and raw values.
+See `Manufacturing.csv` for column details and raw values.

 ## Model and Approach
 - Preprocessing: data cleaning, feature engineering, categorical encoding, scaling